Icahn School of Medicine at Mount Sinai: As Mount Sinai School of Medicine

 The first official proposal to establish a medical school at Mount Sinai was made to the hospital's trustees in January 1958.
-The school contemplated a new kind of medical institution encompassing a medical school supported by a teaching hospital.
-It would include an undergraduate school representing allied health fields, a graduate school of biological sciences, and a graduate school of physical sciences.
+The proposed institution combined a medical school supported by a teaching hospital with graduate programs in the biological and physical sciences and education in allied health fields.

 This philosophy was defined by Hans Popper, Horace Hodes, Alexander Gutman, Paul Klemperer, George Baehr, Gustave L. Levy, and Alfred Stern, among others.
 Milton Steinbach was the school's first president.

-Classes at Mount Sinai School of Medicine began in 1968, and the school soon became known as one of the leading medical schools in the U.S., as the hospital gained recognition for its laboratories, advances in patient care and the discovery of diseases.
-The City University of New York granted Mount Sinai's degrees.
+Classes at Mount Sinai School of Medicine began in 1968 under an affiliation with the City University of New York, which granted the school's degrees.

-The school expanded programs and added a range of dedicated departments in the subsequent decades.
-The Edith J. Baerwald Professor of Community Medicine and Social Work (1969); the first Department of Neoplastic Diseases in an American medical school (1973); and the first Department of Geriatrics and Adult Development (1982).
+The school expanded its programs and established new academic departments in subsequent decades.
+These included the Edith J. Baerwald Professorship of Community Medicine and Social Work in 1969; a Department of Neoplastic Diseases in 1973, described by the American Association for Cancer Research as the first of its kind at an American medical school; and the first academic department of geriatrics in the United States in 1982.

-In the 1990s, it created the Cultural Diversity in Medicine Program focused on healthcare availability to diverse patient populations.
-It was the second institution in the New York Metropolitan area to create an Academic Department of Emergency Medicine (1994), it started the Institute for Gene Therapy and Molecular Medicine (1996), and an Office of Multi-cultural and Community Affairs to add diversity to the demographic composition of the school (1998).
-In collaboration with the Pew Charitable Trust, the Center for Children's Health and the Environment was formed to examine links between childhood illnesses and toxic pollutants (1999).
+In the 1990s, the school expanded several research and outreach programs.
+Its Department of Emergency Medicine became operational in 1994.
+In 1998, it established the Center for Multicultural and Community Affairs to increase the representation of groups underrepresented in medicine and to support communities served by the school and hospital.
+With support from the Pew Charitable Trusts, the Department of Preventive Medicine established the Center for Children's Health and the Environment in 1999 to examine links between childhood illness and exposure to toxic pollutants.

-Mount Sinai's degrees were granted by City University of New York before 1999, when Mount Sinai changed university affiliations from City University to New York University but without merging its operations with the New York University School of Medicine.
-This affiliation change took place as part of the merger in 1998 of Mount Sinai and NYU medical centers to create the Mount Sinai–NYU Medical Center and Health System.
-In 2003, the partnership between the two dissolved.
+Mount Sinai's degrees were granted by CUNY before 1999, when the school changed its university affiliation to New York University.
+The change followed the 1998 merger of the Mount Sinai and NYU medical centers into the Mount Sinai–NYU Medical Center and Health System.
+The institutions began dissolving their partnership in 2003.

-In 2007, Mount Sinai Medical Center's boards of trustees approved the termination of the academic affiliation between Mount Sinai and NYU and it was officially terminated in 2008.
-In 2010, Mount Sinai was accredited by the Middle States Commission on Higher Education and became an independent degree-granting institution.
+In 2007, Mount Sinai Medical Center's boards of trustees approved termination of the academic affiliation, which formally ended in 2008.
+In 2010, the Middle States Commission on Higher Education accredited Mount Sinai as an independent degree-granting institution.

 As Icahn School of Medicine

-On November 14, 2012, it was announced that Mount Sinai School of Medicine would be renamed Icahn School of Medicine at Mount Sinai, following a US$200 million gift from New York businessman and philanthropist Carl Icahn.
+On November 14, 2012, the school announced that it would be renamed the Icahn School of Medicine at Mount Sinai following a $200 million gift from Carl Icahn.